nikumu/awesome-esolangs/README.md

 * [Chef](http://www.dangermouse.net/esoteric/chef.html) - Programs that look like cooking recipes.
 * [Chicken](https://esolangs.org/wiki/Chicken) - Only 1 valid symbol: 'chicken'.
 * [ChuckScript](https://github.com/angrykoala/chuckscript) - Unary-based language, where the code is a single number.
+* [COW](https://esolangs.org/wiki/COW) - Brainfuck variant designed humorously with Bovinae in mind.
+COW has twelve instructions (four more than Brainfuck) and is Turing-complete.
 * [DNA#](https://esolangs.org/wiki/DNA-Sharp) - Language based on the structure of the DNA.
 * [Dots](https://github.com/josconno/dots) - A turing-complete language with only one symbol: ".".
 * [Emojicode](http://www.emojicode.org) - Full-blown programming language consisting of emojis.